perl-seis/Seis/README.md

 ## Automatic literal conversion is not available

-Perl6 has some more string litrals perl5 does not have.
+Perl6 has some more string literals perl5 does not have.

 For example, I can't generate fast code from following code:

     say 'ok ', '0b1010' + 1;
     say 'ok ', '0o6' * '0b10';

 Note.
-THere is a idea...
+There is a idea...
 You can support this feature in fast code with XS magic.
-You can replace pp code in XS world...
+You can replace PP code in XS world...

 Another option, you can send a patch for support perl6 style literals to p5p.